ldmitch/ldmitch.dev/content/posts/search-select/index.md

 ## Installation

-The installation process is easy- on your Apple device, just open this link:
+The installation process is easy—on your Apple device, just open this link:

 https://www.icloud.com/shortcuts/c1c509844dd44c3382e0dccbfbb18985